 We’ve compiled a list of dimensions and formats for all products in our Help Center.
 It’s a super useful resource and one of our most visited pages so you’ll to want to bookmark it for later!
 While we’re talking useful resources, check our guide to designing with products in mind.

-There’s a whole section on uploading in our Help Center, so we’ll just cover the basics here to get you started.
-To add create your first products, click on your avatar (top right of any page) and choose ‘Add New Work’.
-Select ‘Upload to All Products’ and choose a JPEG or PNG file.
+There’s a whole section on uploading in our Help Center, so we’ll just cover the basics here to get you started. so we’ll just cover the basics here to get you started.
+To create your first products, click on your avatar (top right of any page) and choose ‘Add New Work’.
+Select ‘Upload to All Products’ and choose a JPEG, GIF or PNG file.
 From here you can choose your title, add a description, add your artwork to multiple products, adjust the placement, disable or enable products, choose a background color, manage tags, and choose the default product you want to appear in your shop.
 Once you’re done, scroll to the bottom of the page and save your work.
 Easy peasy!

 Tags are the secret to your work being discovered through Google, Redbubble, and other search engines.
+To put it simply: tagging your work well is how you’ll make sales.
 To give your work the best chance of being seen, choose around 15 relevant tags.
 The secret is to choose simple, relevant, and descriptive words that potential customers are likely to search for.
 Don’t be tempted to tag spam.
 You may think adding as many tags as possible will increase your visibility, but it can have the opposite effect on your search ranking.
-See The Art of Tagging on Redbubble for more tips.
+See Redbubble Tagging 101 for more tips.

 Review Your Pricing